 Gingerbread Man Cookie

-Gingerbread Man Cookie Recipe
+Gingerbread Man Cookie Ingredients

 Before you can roll out and cut the dough, it does need to chill for at least 4 hours, so plan accordingly.
 There are a few ingredients that are a must when making gingerbread man cookies; ginger, cloves, and molasses.